Cyber-Duck: History

-Awards & Accreditations
+Awards and accreditations

 Cyber-Duck is known for its focus on process accreditation as a driver of creativity.
 In 2011, the company obtained its first ISO 9241 accreditation in Human Centred Design for interactive systems.

 Two years later, Cyber-Duck obtained a further certification, the ISO 9001 for Quality Management Systems.
-It acquired another certification in 2016 with the ISO 27001 - the focus of this accreditation was Information Security Management.
+It acquired another certification in 2016 with the ISO 27001 – the focus of this accreditation was Information Security Management.
 In 2022, Cyber-Duck gained the ISO 14001 certification in Environmental Management.

 Cyber-Duck's digital products have won numerous Wirehive 100, BIMA and Webby awards.
 Notably, the company's UX Companion, a free iOS and Android app that is a glossary of UX theories, featured in Usability Geek and Smashing Magazine.
-In 2021 they were awarded as one of the UK’s 100 Best Small Companies to work for, and BIMA10 shortlisted for their work with Sport England and This Girl Can.
+In 2021 they were awarded as one of the UK's 100 Best Small Companies to work for, and BIMA10 shortlisted for their work with Sport England and This Girl Can.